AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/SDK quickstart/agora_chat_get_started_android.md

    // Initializes the SDK.
    private void initSDK() {
        ChatOptions options = new ChatOptions();
-       // Gets your App Key applied from Agora Console. if(TextUtils.isEmpty(APP_KEY)) {
+       // Gets your App Key from Agora Console. if(TextUtils.isEmpty(APP_KEY)) {
            Toast.makeText(MainActivity.this, "You should set your AppKey first!", Toast.LENGTH_SHORT).show();
            return;